 The date an F-1 student is actually expected to leave the United States is another matter.
-It (commonly referred to as “period of authorized stay") is indicated on the I-94 Record of Arrival and Departure issued by Customs and Border Protection (CBP) upon entry.
-While tourists and most other visitors to the U.S. on nonimmigrant visas receive an actual date on their I-94 indicating exactly when their legal status expires, F-1 students receive a "D/S”.
-D/S stands for "duration of status."
+It (commonly referred to as your "period of authorized stay") is indicated on the I-94 Record of Arrival and Departure issued by Customs and Border Protection (CBP) upon entry.
+While tourists and most other visitors to the U.S. on nonimmigrant visas receive an actual date on their I-94, indicating exactly when their legal status expires, F-1 students receive a "D/S." D/S stands for "duration of status."

-According to U.S. government regulations, a student can remain in the U.S. in F-1 status for the duration of the period during which a student is "pursuing a full course of study at an educational institution approved by USCIS for attendance by foreign students, or engaging in authorized practical training following completion of studies, plus 60 days to prepare for departure from the United States."
+According to U.S. government regulations, a student can remain in the U.S. in F-1 status for the duration of the period during which the student is "pursuing a full course of study at an educational institution approved by USCIS for attendance by foreign students, or engaging in authorized practical training following completion of studies, plus 60 days to prepare for departure from the United States."
 (See 8 C.F.R. § 214.2(f).)

-It is important to know some of the more common reasons for falling out of F-1 status, as many of them can easily be avoided.
-These include, but are not limited, to:
+It is important to know some of the more common reasons for falling out of F-1 status, as many can easily be avoided.
+These include, but are not limited to:

-Most of these occurrences can be avoided if you meet with your DSO as soon as you become aware of the issue.
+Most of these occurrences can be avoided if you meet with your DSO as soon as you become aware of an issue.
 For example, you should know whether or not you are ill and need to reduce your course load, or you need more time to complete your degree before your Form I-20 expires.
-Once you are aware of this possibility, you can make arrangements with your DSO for a timely extension.
+Once you are aware of this possibility, make arrangements with your DSO for a timely extension.